lblod/form-content-service/README.md

 ### Recursive Extension

-Because a form extension is translated directly into something a regular form, it is straight forward to create an extension of an extension.
+Because a form extension is translated directly into a regular form, it is straight forward to create an extension of an extension.
 In that case, the `form:extends` predicate points to the URI of another `form:Extension`.
 The translation to a form follows the following algorithm:

     def extension_to_form(uri):
       extended = get_extended(uri)